mahlenmorris/VCVRack/README.md

 this documentation, there's some hints about the syntax of BASICally.
 You can click on a particular statement and it will be inserted into your code.

+### Known Bugs
+* After the 2.0.10 release, I noticed that a newline/Enter at the very end of the text doesn't actually appear to move the cursor to the next line until you actually type something after it.
+If you are running into this, put some text after where you are typing and it'll work better, but I'll try to fix this in the next release.

 ### Known Limitations
 * If the text is taking over 1000 physical lines (like if the window is really narrow, and there is a LOT of text), then you can only show the first